tacobayle/aviConfigure/README.md

 - AWS
 - NSX-T
 - GCP
-- VMC
+- VMC (No Access)

 ## Input/Parameters:

 A sample variable file per cloud type is defined in the var directory:
 - vars/vcenter.yml

-## Use the the ansible playbook to:
+## Use  the ansible playbook to:
 - Wait the portal to be active (https port open)
 - Bootstrap the controller with a password
 - Configure the controller cluster (Vcenter or NSX environment only)
-- Create a backup backup_passphrase
+- Create a backup_passphrase
 - Configure system configuration (global, DNS, NTP, email config)
 - Configure Cloud, supported clouds are: v-center, was, azure, gcp, nsxt, no access (for VMC)
 - Configure SE group
-- Configure SE (only for VMC)
+- Spin-up SE (only for VMC)
 - Create a Health Monitor
 - Create a Pool (based on the Health Monitor previously created) -  based on servers IP
-- Create a Pool (based on the Health Monitor previously created) -  based on NSXT Group
+- Create a Pool (based on the Health Monitor previously created) -  based on NSX-T Group
 - Create a Pool (based on the Health Monitor previously created) -  based on AWS ASG
 - Create VS(s) based on vs-vip
 - Enable a GSLB config (with a local controller and a remote controller)